- What is documentary evidence?

 Documentary evidence in criminal cases

-If the Gardaí or prosecution want to have documentary evidence included in a court case they must serve the accused with a copy of the document at least 21 days before the court case.
+If the Gardaí or prosecution want to have documentary evidence included in a court case, they must serve the accused with a copy of the document at least 21 days before the case is heard.

-The Act also allows either side (prosecution or defence) to challenge the credibility of the documentary evidence and to give the court evidence to support this view.
+Either side (prosecution or defence) can challenge the credibility of the documentary evidence used by the other by using contradictory evidence.

 Documentary evidence in civil cases